Energy poverty: Development

-Climate Change
+Climate change

 In 2018, 70% of greenhouse gas emissions were a result of energy production and use.
-With more countries aiming to transition to modern energy services and provide energy accessibility to more people, there is a risk that greenhouse gas emissions will increase proportionally.
 Historically, 5% of countries account for 67.74% of total emissions and 50% of the lowest-emitting countries produce only 0.74% of total historic greenhouse gas emissions.
-Thus, the distribution, production, and consumption of energy services is highly unequal and reflects the greater systemic barriers that prevent people from accessing and using energy services.
+Thus, the distribution, production, and consumption of energy services are highly unequal and reflect the greater systemic barriers that prevent people from accessing and using energy services.
 Additionally, there is a greater emphasis on developing countries to invest in renewable sources of energy rather than following the energy development patterns of developed nations.

+The effects of global warming, as a result of climate change, vary in their correlation to energy poverty.
+In countries with cold climates where energy poverty is primarily due to the lack of access to proper heating sources, average temperature increases from global warming result in warmer winters and decrease energy poverty rates.
+On the contrary, in countries with warm climates where energy poverty is primarily a result of inadequate access to cooling energy sources, warmer temperatures exacerbate energy poverty in these regions.

+A 2024 study of the relationship between energy poverty and temperature extremes in Australia found that hardship increases in both extreme cold and extreme hot temperatures, and that climate change will not result in the elimination of energy hardship as extreme heat will drive energy needs.

-Regional Analysis
+Regional analysis

 Energy poverty is a complex issue that is sensitive to the nuances of the culture, time, and space of a region.
-Thus, the terms “Global North/South” are generalizations and not always sufficient to describe the nuances of energy poverty, although there are broad trends in how energy poverty is experienced and mitigated between the Global North and South.
+Thus, the terms "Global North" and "Global South" are generalizations and not always sufficient to describe the nuances of energy poverty, although there are broad trends in how energy poverty is experienced and mitigated between the Global North and South.